Liesl McKay has qualifications and experience in the delivery of digital services, change management, regulatory frameworks and data governance.

 LRH committees: Audit and Risk Committee (Chair), Remuneration and Executive Performance Committee (Member).

-John Rasa was National President of the Australasian College of Health Service Management (ACHSM) and now services as Independent Director of ACHSM.
+John Rasa was National President of the Australasian College of Health Service Management (ACHSM) and now serves as Independent Director of ACHSM.

 John is Director of the Edge Management Consulting and Australian Centre for Leadership Development that assisted with the delivery of the Victorian Department of Health's Clinical Leadership Program in Quality and Safety conducted by ACHSM and La Trobe University.